Posted on August 9, 2021

-A maid once saw a young woman in the kitchen wearing a long flowing white gown.
+A maid once saw a young woman wearing a long, flowing white gown in the kitchen.
 By the time the maid could decide who the woman might be, she was gone.

 In one instance, a butler stepped aside to let a lady passage under the first-floor stairs.
 He thought the lady was the woman of the house, but he spotted her out the window in the yard.
-When the butler got to the first floor to search for the woman, no one was there.
+No one was there when the butler got to the first floor to search for the woman.

 Evelyn’s love for Westover in the afterlife

 Evelyn likes to appear as a solid person so she doesn’t frighten anyone.
 She is often seen in the gardens as well as down by the lake.
 Her attire is either a long white gown or a long green dress, but she always smiles and carries a kind aura.

 She’s known to tend to the rooms of guests.
 Maids have seen her in the pantry, perhaps overseeing the next meal.
 But with every occurrence, Evelyn appears in a kind manner, never frightening those who see her.
 She does not, however, appear in any photos or recordings by paranormal investigators.

 One gentleman touring the property saw a woman he believed to be an employee dressed in costume.
 When he snapped a picture, the figure disappeared, and there was no one in the photo.